 In general, structured products are securities whose returns replicate the returns to complex combinations of financial instruments that may include equities, bonds, futures contracts, options contracts, and swap contracts.
 The issuers structure these products to meet the needs of their investors.

-Besides providing risk and return profiles that appeal to certain investors, structured products may also provide tax benefits to their investors that they could not obtain if they constructed the products themselves.
+Besides providing risk and return profiles that appeal to certain investors, structured products also may provide tax benefits to their investors that they could not obtain if they constructed the products themselves.
 Any such benefits depend on the local tax regime and, in particular, on how returns to the structured products are taxed relative to returns to the contracts and other securities involved.
 Alternatively, tax advantages may accrue to the investment bank.
 In either event, in competitive markets, the products will be priced so that both sides typically share any tax benefits.

 Structured investment products have several serious disadvantages for investors: